justinsisley/mercenary/readme.md

 # Mercenary

-The best way to get started with Mercenary is by trying out the [demo application](https://github.com/justinsisley/mercenary-demo).
+The best way to get started with mercenary is by trying out the [demo application](https://github.com/justinsisley/mercenary-demo).

 ## Introduction

 Mercenary and its cli (command line interface) are designed to get you from empty directory to production environment in a matter of seconds.

-This documentation will guide you through the creation, testing, and deployment of a new Mercenary application.
+This documentation will guide you through the creation, testing, and deployment of a new mercenary application.

 Mercenary requires __Node.js__ v6+ and __NPM__ v3+.

 ## Installation and Setup

-In this step, you'll start with an empty directory, then create the basic files required for a Mercenary application.
+In this step, you'll start with an empty directory, then create the basic files required for a mercenary application.
 You'll only need your terminal.

 1. From a starting location of your choosing, create a new project directory: `mkdir my-project && cd my-project`
 2. Initialize a Git repository: `git init`
 2. Initialize an NPM repository: `npm init -y`
-3. Install Mercenary cli: `npm i -S mercenary`
+3. Install mercenary cli: `npm i -S mercenary`

 When the installation completes, take a look at the contents of your project directory.
-You should see the standard __node_modules__ directory, and you should see a few files that Mercenary has generated for you: __.editorconfig__, __.eslintrc__, and __.gitignore__.
+You should see the standard __node_modules__ directory, and you should see a few files that mercenary has generated for you: __.editorconfig__, __.eslintrc__, and __.gitignore__.
 These files represent the basic project configuration for Babel, ESLint, Git, and your editor.

 ### Environment Configuration

 A special environment configuration file named __config.js__ is also created.

-When created for the first time, __config.js__ will contain default values for all of Mercenary's configurable properties.
+When created for the first time, __config.js__ will contain default values for all of mercenary's configurable properties.
 Mercenary is also capable of adding more configurable properties as they become available, and will non-destructively patch the local __config.js__ file as needed.

 Now that Mercenary is configured, it's time to build your application.